🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What Is Selling Options Premium?

-Selling options is an options trading strategy in which an investor sells a buyer the right to purchase a stock at a predetermined price at some time in the future.
-The premium amount is collected upfront as a payment for the options seller taking on the risk that the underlying asset will rise or fall in value within the timeframe of the contract.
+Selling options is an options trading strategy in which an investor sells a buyer the right to purchase or sell an asset (typically a stock) at a predetermined price by the option’s expiration date.
+The premium is collected upfront as payment for the seller taking on the risk that the price of the underlying asset may move in the buyer’s favor during the contract’s term.
 The premium is not refundable.

-However, option selling also carries some investment risk.
-If the option ends up “in the money” for the buyer, the option writer could lose money, since they’ll have to sell the stock for less than its market price.
+However, if the option ends up “in the money” for the buyer, the seller could incur a loss, since they’ll have to sell the stock for less than (or buy it for more than) its market price.

 How Is an Options Premium Calculated?

-The main factors that affect an option contract price are implied volatility, stock price, time value, and intrinsic value.
-Options writers receive premiums upfront when a buyer purchases a call or a put.
+The main factors that affect an option contract price are its intrinsic value, as determined by the stock price and strike price, implied volatility, and time value.
+Options sellers receive premiums upfront when a buyer purchases a call or a put option.

-When an investor looks at options contract prices, they receive a per share quote, but each contract typically represents 100 shares of underlying stock.
-Investors will decide to either buy call or put options, depending on how they expect the stock’s price to perform in the future.
+When an option buyer looks at options contract prices, they receive a per share quote, but each contract typically represents 100 shares of the underlying stock.
+Buyers will decide to either buy call or put options, depending on how they expect the stock’s price to perform in the future.

-For example, an investor could decide to purchase a call option.
+For example, a buyer could decide to purchase a call option.
 The seller offers it to them for a $4 premium.
-If the investor purchases one contract which represents 100 shares of that stock, they would pay $400 for it.
-If the buyer never executes the contract (because the price of the stock is at or below the strike price when the contract expires), the seller’s profit is $400, or the entire premium.
+If the buyer purchases one contract, which represents 100 shares of that stock, they would pay $400 for it.
+If the buyer never executes the contract (because the price of the stock doesn’t move in their favor before the contract expires), the seller may keep the full $400 premium as compensation.

 Stock Price

-If an investor buys a call option, they are hoping the underlying stock price increases, whereas if they buy a put option they hope it decreases.
-When the stock price goes up, the call option premium goes up and the put option premium goes down.
-And vice versa.
+If an option buyer purchases a call option, they are hoping the underlying stock price increases, whereas if they buy a put option they hope it decreases.
+When the stock price goes up, the call option premium tends to increase and the put option premium tends to decrease.
+When the stock price falls, the call premium decreases and the put premium increases.

 Recommended: What Makes Stock Prices Go Up or Down?